 Pretty much any fruit that is currently in season!
 So at the moment, it's strawberries, raspberries and blueberries.
-Further into the summer, when stone fruit is in season, peaches (check out this Peach Salad I've made last year), cherries and plums could be added.
-End of summer and befogging of autumn is a great time to use apples and pears.
-Fresh fruit in salads pairs up nicely with some toasted, crunchy nuts, so add a handfull of these too!
+Further into the summer, when stone fruit is in season, peaches (check out my Peach Salad recipe), cherries and plums could be added.
+End of summer and beginning of autumn is a great time to use apples and pears.
+Fresh fruit in salads pairs up nicely with some toasted, crunchy nuts, so add a handful of these too!

 Strawberry and mango salad

 - 3 tablespoon flaked almonds

 - 150 g mixed salad of choice